jmingtan/clonings/README.md

 ## Testing yourself

 After every couple of sections, there will be a test that'll test your knowledge on a bunch of sections at once.
 These tests are found in exercises/testN.clj.

+## Image Attribution

+"Clones" by astrangerathome is licensed under CC BY-NC-SA 2.0